alkat19/alkat19/README.md

 ### Hi there 👋
-I am Alex (he/him), a PhD student at the University of Copenhagen, Section of Epidemiology.
+I am Alex (he/him), a Postdoctoral researcher at the University of Copenhagen, Section of Health Data Science & AI.
 I like working with prognostic and diagnostic models of adverse outcomes in vulnerable individuals.
 I am getting excited with using data from various modalities and very keen to use their signal in prediction.

 Here are some stuff about me: